cmckenz87/ArcsFates/userGuide/docs/Campaign/7-Admiral.md

     2. As a reminder, tuck the second copy of Martial Law (21) partially under the card play area of the map.

         [![Marital Law](7/piece_0_0.jpg){ width="33%"}](7/piece_0_0.jpg){ data-lightbox="1" }

+## FAQ / Errata

+??? question "<sup>[1]</sup>Rogue Admirals - How do Imperial ships participate when a Regent attacks another Regent?"
+    <a id="faq1"></a>The ships participate on the defender's side and can be harmed by the attacker.
+A Regent cannot attack only Imperial ships even with Rogue Admirals.

+??? question "<sup>[2]</sup>Imperial Defectors - How is this resolved if there is no Outlaw player?"
+    <a id="faq2"></a>The Imperial ships are removed and no ships are placed.